-During stakeholder engagement activities conducted by PRDOH for the development of the CDBG-Mitigation Action Plan (CDBG-MIT), the U.S. Department of Health and Human Services (DHHS) confirmed that sixty-eight (68) hospitals and more than 100 health clinics experienced structural damage from the hurricanes, and many backup generators were damaged or destroyed, presenting operational challenges during the prolonged power outage.
-100 Because of the power failure and the dependence on fuel, health and medical services were jeopardized, and as a result thousands of lives were lost over the course of the prolonged disaster.
+During stakeholder engagement activities conducted by PRDOH for the development of the CDBG-Mitigation Action Plan (CDBG-MIT), the US Department of Health and Human Services (DHHS) confirmed that sixty-eight (68) hospitals and more than 100 health clinics experienced structural damage from the hurricanes, and many backup generators were damaged or destroyed, presenting operational challenges during the prolonged power outage.
+Because of the power failure and the dependence on fuel, health and medical services were placed at risk, and as a cause of this thousands of lives were lost over the course of the prolonged disaster.

 While many of Puerto Rico's hospital buildings endured Hurricane María, not all of them did.
-An example of this is the hospital in the municipality of Viegues, which was destroyed.
-Additionally, Centro Médico, a full-service scattered campus hospital system that serves the entire Caribbean region, had to close down operating rooms and other parts of the facility due to lack of power.
-According to an article in the New York Times, about a week https://static1.squarespace.com/static/5b6c67d071069910870c6820/t/5cbd046be5e5f0648a778456/1555891502310/%28 2018%29+Oeppe%2C+Estado+de+situacio%CC%81n+energe%CC%81tica+de+Puerto+Rico+%282017%29.pdf.
-98 PRDOH CDBG-MIT Action Plan, p.
+An example of this is the hospital in the municipality of Vieques which was destroyed.
+Additionally, Centro Médico, which is a full-service scattered campus hospital system that serves the entire Caribbean region, had to close down operating rooms and other parts of the facility due to lack of power.
+Other hospitals lost power, communications, water, https://static1.squarespace.com/static/5b6c67d071069910870c6820/t/5cbd046be5e5f0648a778456/1555891502310/%28 2018%29+Oeppe%2C+Estado+de+situacio%CC%81n+energe%CC%81tica+de+Puerto+Rico+%282017%29.pdf) PRDOH CDBG-MIT Action Plan, p.
 184.

-Instituto Nacional de Energía y Sostenibilidad Isleña.
+&lt;sup>96 Instituto Nacional de Energía y Sostenibilidad Isleña.
 (2018).
-Estado de Situación Energética de Puerto Rico, Informe 2017.
+Estado de Situación Energética de Puerto Rico, Informe Anual 2017.

-Id., p.
+&lt;sup>99 Id., p.
 187. ("Information obtained from US Department of Health and Human Services, Health and Social Services Recovery during stakeholder meeting held June 22, 2020.")